QAFinalProject/petclinic/README.md

 ## Production

-FOR DEVELOPMENT - PLEASE USE 'dev-env' BRNACH!
+FOR DEVELOPMENT - PLEASE USE 'dev-env' BRANCH!

 ### Set-up